davepetersen/loan_qualifier_app/README.md

 # Loan Qualifier App

 The following is a python CLI application that allows users to see qualifying loans from lenders quickly and easily.
-The application works by taking in a daily_rate_sheet of loan criteria from various loan providers, asking the customer questions to evaluate their loan eligibility, and then returning a list of qualifying loans.
+The application works by taking in a 'daily_rate_sheet' of loan criteria from various loan providers, asking the customer questions to evaluate their loan eligibility, and then returning a list of qualifying loans.

 ---